bilelmoussaoui/Authenticator/README.md

 ## Installation

 ### Flatpak
-You can install the flatpak package of the application from flathub using
+You can install the `flatpak` package of the application from Flathub using
 ```
 flatpak install flathub com.github.bilelmoussaoui.Authenticator
 ```